Typed IPC

 ch.on("update-title", (title) => {

-// title: string
+// title: string (host event — received by client)

 document.title = title;

-createChannelClient connects to the native IPC bridge.
+});createChannelClient connects to the native IPC bridge.
 If window.__channel__ was already set by the auto-injected script (which locks the property with Object.defineProperty), calling createChannelClient will not overwrite it — the first initializer wins.
 If auto-injection is disabled, createChannelClient will initialize window.__channel__ and lock it.

 createChannelClient also sets up window.__native_message_listeners__, a frozen registration API that allows third-party integrations like the TanStack DB adapter to register message handlers without replacing the frozen window.__native_message__ callback.